 Middle school art is a bridge between the basics of K-5 general art and moves students towards being prepared for 2D Design!
 They begin to be introduced to 2-point perspective.

-8 – MS Theater Exploration (S1)
+8 – MS Theater (S2)

 In this exploratory curriculum, young actors will gain experience in all aspects of performance and stagecraft in the pursuit of gaining the necessary skills and confidence to make staged theatre.
 The course content explores the areas of improvisation, movement and voice training, ensemble performance, writing and directing, and technical theater in an encouraging environment, where cooperation is key.